 Because we believe so much in the 2018 trend of Voice Search, we have recorded an audio version of this article.
-Play the film lower down this article.
+Play the film above.

 I would argue that the biggest driver of ‘blank stare and nod’ marketing moments today is blockchain technology.
 We’ve all heard the term, but how many of us truly understand what it is and what it means for the marketing industry?

 While analogies are in abundance*, in this post I’m going to opt for a (hopefully) simple description.
 Blockchain is a form of distributed ledger technology – think of a database that is spread across lots and lots of sites.
 The technology organises data into ‘blocks’.
 Each block is validated and verified before being linked to another ‘block’ and this chain of blocks is distributed to everyone in the network.
 A key advantage of storing information in this way is that it’s decentralised.
 It’s not reliant on a middleman who could if they were so inclined, sap out some of the value of that data to meet their own ends.
 Because each block is validated and on display, at least to a certain extent, to the rest of the network, this paves the way for greater transparency and greater confidence in the data’s veracity.

 So what does blockchain mean for brands?

 Even if you’re with me so far, you’re probably questioning exactly what all this data storage in blocks and distributed ledger business means for you as a brand.
 Fair enough.